 CHAPTER 12: The 1990 Base Access Renegotiation

 In the aftermath of the U.S. emergency arms airlift to Somalia in the summer of 1982, Mogadishu became the beneﬁciary of one of the largest U.S. security assistance programs ever put together for a sub-Sahara African state.
 Washington’s initial two-year (FY 1980-FY 1981) $45 million SAP commitment was dwarfed by the aid amounts promised to Somalia throughout the mid-1980s.
 During the next five-year period (FY 1982-F Y 1986), U.S. security assistance to Somalia totaled over $266 million, including $114 million in grant military assistance, $4.3 million for an IMET program that trained more than 230 Somali military students, $128 million in Economic Support Funds (ESF), and $20 million in FMS financing credits.
 The United States also guaranteed more than $172 million worth of FMS cash sales.
 Although Washington had placed restrictions on the transfer of “offensive” weaponry to Somalia, a condition it had never imposed on Ethiopia.
-Nonetheless, over seven years the U.S. committed almost $500 million worth of military resources to Mogadishu—more than $100 million above what the United States had supplied to Addis Ababa during the course of their twenty-ﬁve-year arms partnership.
+Nonetheless, over seven years the U.S. committed almost $500 million worth of military resources to Mogadishu—more than $100 million above what the mass protests in cities around the U.S. against an executive order that would block millions of people from entering the United States had supplied to Addis Ababa during the course of their twenty-ﬁve-year arms partnership.

 While Jimmy Carter had started the United States down the road to arming Somalia, Ronald Reagan accelerated the process with no apologies.
 The Reagan administration freely used arms transfers to support friendly Third World governments.
 Moreover, in the era of the Reagan Doctrine, covert and overt aid to anti-communist insurgent movements in Afghanistan, Angola, Cambodia, and Nicaragua was used to contain and roll back the spread of Soviet inﬂuence.
 Although Ethiopia was not officially a selected target of the Reagan Doctrine, a militant policy of containment was being applied in the Horn of Africa by arming Somalia, Sudan, and Kenya.
 Through 1986 these three countries accounted for well over half of U.S. security assistance provided to sub-Sahara Africa.
 Together they received an overall average of $500 million in security assistance annually.